 What should I wear/bring?

 Dress in layers.
 You can get surprisingly warm walking up and down the hill looking for frogs, but you can also get chilled.
 We highly recommend a rain jacket, rain pants and water resistant boots or shoes.
-We have safety vests you will wear unless you have a yellow or orange jacket with reflectors.
+We have safety vests you will wear unless you have a reflective yellow or orange jacket.
 Bring a water bottle and a snack.
 If you have a bright headlamp or flashlight you like, bring it, along with extra batteries.
 We do, however, have some great loaner headlamps that may be much brighter than what you have.
 ALSO: Be sure to have clean hands when you come.
 Wash them thoroughly and don’t use lotions that might harm frog skin.

 Is it dangerous on the road?

 For frogs, yes.
-For people, no. Harborton is a very quiet road, with just a few houses, and the neighbors know who we are and what we are doing.
+For people, no. Harborton is a generally quiet road, with just a few houses, and the neighbors know who we are and what we are doing.
 With one or two exceptions, they drive very slowly and carefully through our site, since they don't want to hit the frogs....or us.
 They sometimes stop and ask us how it's going or will stop to pick up a frog they see and bring it to us.
 We DON'T go out onto Highway 30 to get the frogs since it isn't safe.
 And when we are down on Marina Way, we must not go up to the railroad tracks.
 Your team captain will explain this more thoroughly.

 Children?